Tourist Attractions in Cebu and Mactan Island

 Cebu Cathedral:

 In 1665 stone walls were added, over an extended period of time many changes were made making the Cathedral the landmark it is today.
-It was thought the Cathedral would never be finished due to typhoons, lack of funds and various administrative changes.
+It was thought the Cathedral would never be finished due to typhoons, lack of funds and

 During the 1890s with Bishop Juan Gorordo serving as Chaplin, the Cathedral was finally completed, being consecrated on June 24th, 1909.